stetson06/stetson06.github.io/_posts/2022-01-26-cnn-fruit-classification.md

 ---
 layout: post
-title: Fruit Classification Using A Convolutional Neural Network
+title: Fruit Classification Using a Convolutional Neural Network
 image: "/posts/cnn-fruit-classification-title-img.png"
 tags: [Deep Learning, CNN, Data Science, Computer Vision, Python]
 ---

-In this project we build & optimize a Convolutional Neural Network to classify images of fruits, with the goal of helping a grocery retailer enhance & scale their sorting & delivery processes.
+In this project, we build and optimize a Convolutional Neural Network to classify images of fruits, with the goal of helping a grocery retailer enhance & scale their sorting & delivery processes.

 # Table of Contents